eveskew/rap_album_sentiment_analysis/README.md

 - The .R script file contains my original functions and analysis
 - The .Rmd file creates an html document with my analysis and (witty?) commentary
-- The resulting html file, which can be viewed rendered here: URL PENDING
+- The resulting html file.
+A rendered version of the 05.01.2016 commit is here: http://tinyurl.com/zesywjd